• Used for severe asthma that doesn't improve with inhaled corticosteroids or other long-term asthma medications

 The New Pulmogenix Solution: Bronchial Smooth Muscle Modification

-PulmoGeniX™, in coordination with Mayo Clinic, is developing a comprehensive device based treatment intended to diagnose and treat asthma.
+PulmoGeniX™ is developing a comprehensive device-based treatment intended to diagnose and treat asthma.
 The technology was invented to reduce bronchial smooth muscle to eliminate its ability to constrict and, thus, dramatically decrease asthma attacks.
-It is designed to treat a greater number of airways simultaneously, to be less technically challenging for the physician, to be performed within one procedural visit and to be less expensive for the patient.
+It is designed to treat a greater number of airways simultaneously, to be less technically challenging for the physician, to be performed within one procedural visit, and to be less expensive for the patient.

 After therapy is delivered, the electrically conductive fluid is withdrawn.
 The chamber is then filled with methyl choline.
 The methyl Choline is intended to incite an asthmatic spasm of the bronchial smooth muscle.
 The Pulmotonometer is then used to, once again, measure the relative levels of spasticity of the smooth muscle.
 This post-therapy measurement is then compared to the pre-therapy diagnostic measurement to evaluate treatment efficacy.